San Jose de Moro: Los Chamanas

 Burial M-U1221- This burial dates to the Late Transitional Period.
 The tomb contained several female individuals who are thought to be healers or shamans.
 While the women were not buried with all of the normal paraphernalia of shamans, they had some items potentially linking them.
 The burial contains a child at the entrance of the tomb accompanied by three skulls, one of them having been cut clean.
 The burial also contained five mostly complete individuals.
 Original interpretations of the burial believed the individuals to be chamanas, or female shamans, with assistants.
 The first chamana is a complete skeleton with burial offerings on her shoulders.
 The first individual believed to be an assistant is incomplete and is associated with a condor bone musical instrument.
-The second believed chamana is on top of the first assistant with the condor bone flute being inserted into her vagina, the pelvi of the second chamana and first assistant directly one over the other.
+The second believed chamana is on top of the first assistant with the condor bone flute being inserted into her vagina, the pelvic of the second chamana and first assistant directly one over the other.
 A final second assistant is placed on top of the first chamana and is incomplete.
 Additionally, a child was found on top of the remains of the second chamana.
 The entire tomb was then filled with other bones and skulls.

 The nature of this burial and the associated artifacts have led to the interpretation that these women were Moche healers, or shamans.
 The incomplete skeletons and skulls are often indicative of secondary burials and sacrificed individuals.
 The animal bone and the nature of its placement along with the arrangement of the individuals in the tomb and accompanying burial offerings are all characteristic of high status individuals.